 Letting go of dreams is as hard as following through on them.
 Letting go of this particular dream is one more way that I have developed into the complex person I am today, and not just the athlete that I once defined myself as.
 I am a wanderlusting writer, full-time professional, friend, sister, daughter, adoptive aunt, sports lover, wino, foodie, reader, nerd, pilates practitioner, fandom member, and so much more.

-It’s important to dream, to look forward, and set goals.[Tweet “”The overachiever in me wants to tell myself I failed.
-Instead, I’m telling her to be quiet.””]
+[T[Tweet "”The overachiever in me wants to tell myself I failed.
+Instead, I’m telling her to be quiet.””]p>

 But at the same time, it’s just as important to let go of them, rearrange them, and let ourselves change and grow.